PhoenixTales/phoenix-docs/mechanics/trading.md

 This way we improve the non-immersive default of the base game, where traders do not even have a stand (not even in a fake way by e.g. a stand with a texture showing the goods he sells), and seem to just pull weapons and armours out of their pockets.
 In our system, every item the trader sells should correspond to an actual item in his shop.
 Obviously the player can try to steal such items, but the irreversible consequences when caught will most often make it more trouble than it's worth, shops with very valuable items are always guarded etc.

 When the player walks to the table the camera focuses on it at a top-down angle.
 Now the player can switch left and right, up and down between highlighting the items.
-(They are literally highlighted, lightened up as in Gothic - or if choosen (default in retro mode) by white brackets in the style of Deus Ex or System Shock 2).
+(They are literally highlighted, lightened up as in Gothic - or if choosen (default in `RetroStyle`) by white brackets in the style of Deus Ex or System Shock 2).

 When highlighted for the first time, the NPC says a few words about the item (in case of a trader, he also mentions the price at the end), which replaces a non-diegetic item description.
-When waiting for ~4-5 seconds on an item, the description is repeated in case that the player forgot relevant information.
+When waiting for ~4-5 seconds on an item, the description is repeated in case that the player has forgotten relevant information.

 Items are selected with the action key, upon which he may be asked once if he is sure he wants to buy them.
 There may be an option to bargain (further below).